arogozhnikov/OBDT/README.md

 # OBDT

-In this repository different ways of pruning boosted ODT are kept for binary classification.
+In this repository different ways of pruning boosted ODT are kept.

-Basic dataset for comparison - kaggle-higgs. <br />